 The COVID-19 pandemic has brought good Indoor Air Quality (IAQ) to the top of the agenda.

-It’s clear that companies need to take steps to improve IAQ and provide a safe, healthy and productive working environment.
+It’s clear that companies need to take steps to improve workplace air quality and provide a safe, healthy and productive working environment.

-Poor IAQ and insufficient ventilation can lead to Sick Building Syndrome (SBS) symptoms, including headaches, drowsiness, and loss of concentration.
+Poor indoor air quality in offices and insufficient ventilation can lead to Sick Building Syndrome (SBS) symptoms, including headaches, drowsiness, and loss of concentration.
 High levels of CO2 can also impair employee productivity and cognitive function.

 Studies have also shown the link between poor IAQ and the transmission of airborne viruses like COVID-19, as well as how long they can survive in the air.
 It’s clearly an issue that we can’t afford to ignore any longer.